By Gilly Carr

 In terms of records kept at the International Tracing Service (ITS), there is evidence that she was in the women’s prison of Gotteszell from 28 April 1944 to 27 June 1946 – the latter date clearly indicates the intended end of her sentence.
 It shows us that she was in France for 9 days, and that she was removed from this prison to carry out forced labour.
 However, information at the ITS is limited, and for further information we must turn to the Saxony Archive.
 This shows that as early as 2 May 1944 Evelina was moved from Gotteszell to Kirshau-Bautzen Prison, arriving there on 5 May 1944.
 Whether she had been in transit in Nuremburg has not been established.
 Evelina was in hospital (as we’ve seen, with problems with her right arm) from 8 October 1944 to 15 November 1944, which resulted in a new end-of-punishment date (from 27 June 1946 to 3 August 1946).
 After this she was declared unfit for work and needing further medical attention.
 She was then transferred to Dresden on 30 December 1944, and then on 3 January 1945 was taken to Leipzig-Kleinmeusdorf Women’s Prison, arriving there on 6 January.
 On 23 March 1945 Evelina was moved to Kirschau-Bautzen Prison, where she was still declared not fit for work.
 It seems that Evelina was back in Leipzig by the end of the war because orders exist to release her on 19 April 1945, one day after US troops liberated the city.

 The records from the Saxony Archive are detailed and do not mention Breslau; instead, Bautzen appears to be the place where she spent an extended period.
 However, at the time that Evelina was applying for compensation, only the ITS and Red Cross were consulted.
 They were able to confirm only her presence in Gotteszell and transfer to Bautzen.
-The Lieutenant Governor of Guernsey, Michael Melish, was also consulted by the Home Office and presumably furnished with the records from the Red Cross.
+Michael Melish, writing from the Office of the Lieutenant Governor of Guernsey, was also consulted by the Home Office and presumably furnished with the records from the Red Cross.
 He wrote that ‘it seems most likely that Mrs Garland was only in the women’s prison at Gotteszell’.
 This was the position taken by the Foreign Office, who also decided that this prison was not comparable to a concentration camp.
 Evelina Garland’s testimony was disregarded and she was not given compensation.
 According to her grandson, this rejection hurt her deeply.

 Evelina’s grandson was also able to share an anecdote about the song his grandmother composed.
 He said that his uncle told him that ‘people used to whistle Gran’s song in the street and nod and smile knowingly when someone coming the other way would whistle it back.’